foobacca/octoblog/source/_posts/2013-03-31-offlineimap-and-msmtp.markdown

 ### Leave offlineimap running in tmux

 When you run offlineimap, if there is no password or passwordeval in the `.offlineimaprc` file, then offlineimap will ask for your password (provided the ui isn't set to be Noninteractive).  offlineimap can also be told to run repeatedly, without exiting, by putting `autorefresh = 5` to re-run every 5 minutes.
 In between runs, offlineimap will just sit at the terminal waiting, but it remembers your password, keeping it in memory.

-This is what I went for, as I can leave offlineimap running for months inside tmux on the server I use.
+Using this I could leave offlineimap running for months inside tmux on the server I use.

 (Note that offlineimap will not ask for your password if the `ui` is set to be Noninteractive.
 And the `autorefresh` setting must be in the `[Account X]` section - I put it in the Repository section originally which didn't work).

-### offlineimap preauthtunnel
+### ssh keys and offlineimap preauthtunnel

-One other option I found, but didn't use in the end, was to use the `preauthtunnel` option.
-This uses a ssh connection to connect to the server and talk to the imap software on the other end.

-The relevant command for courier IMAP is:
+Finally I worked out that I could talk directly to an imap command line utility on the remote server over ssh - using a passwordless ssh key to avoid any passwords.  offlineimap is instructed to use it by the `preauthtunnel` option.

+There are two main IMAP servers in the linux world, courier and dovecot.
+The relevant commands are:

+    # Courier IMAP (Debian - you should check the path on CentOS)
-    preauthtunnel = ssh -q imaphost '/usr/bin/imapd ./Maildir'
+    preauthtunnel = ssh -o Compression=yes -q IMAPHOST '/usr/bin/imapd ./Maildir'

-And for dovecot it is:
+    # Dovecot IMAP (CentOS)
+    preauthtunnel = ssh -o Compression=yes -q IMAPHOST 'MAIL=maildir:~/Maildir exec /usr/libexec/dovecot/imap'
+    # Dovecot IMAP (Debian)

-    preauthtunnel = ssh -o Compression=yes -q imaphost 'MAIL=maildir:~/Maildir exec /usr/lib/dovecot/imap'
+    preauthtunnel = ssh -o Compression=yes -q IMAPHOST 'MAIL=maildir:~/Maildir exec /usr/lib/dovecot/imap'

+Replace `IMAPHOST` and `~/Maildir` with your own values.

-So I could have set up a password-less ssh key to do this, or left an ssh session running that offlineimap could have [multiplexed its connections](http://protempore.net/~calvins/howto/ssh-connection-sharing/) on to.
+There are two ways to do this so that you don't have to enter the ssh key passphrase all the time.
+You could set up a password-less ssh key to do this, or you could leave an ssh session running so that offlineimap can [multiplex its connections](http://protempore.net/~calvins/howto/ssh-connection-sharing/) on to it.

+A password-less ssh key leads to the possibility of abuse, but you can generate a new ssh key just for imap and specify it's use by modifying the above command to look like:

+    preauthtunnel = ssh -q -i /home/hamish/.ssh/id_mail_imap -o Compression=yes IMAPHOST '/usr/libexec/dovecot/imap'

+On the mail server side you can then lock down this key by configuring what command can be run in the `.ssh/authorized_keys` file.
+Mine looks like:

+    command="/usr/libexec/dovecot/imap",no-X11-forwarding,no-agent-forwarding,no-port-forwarding,no-pty ssh-dss AAAAB3Nza...

+Obviously this will only work for you if you have ssh access to your mail server, so it won't be an option for all.
+But I've given some other options above, so I hope you can find something that works for you.

 ## Other notes